 Q. What are the types of kids that seek New Morning counseling?

-Unfortunately many children seeking services have endured very challenging experiences.
-The following are the data of clinical issues that currently face youth who seek New Morning services.
+Unfortunately, many children seeking services have endured very challenging experiences.
+The following are the data on clinical issues that currently face youth who seek New Morning services.

 Clinical Issues Clinic Shelter

 Experienced Physical Abuse: 37% 88%

 One or both caregivers with have an alcohol/drug use problem: 67% 80%

 Witnessed Domestic Violence: 62% 72%

 Experience Violence at their school or in the community 35% 59%

 Have strongly considered or attempted suicide: 15% 48%